 Sometimes these sounds really are diphthongs, like English ate, while in other cases they're actually longer versions of the short vowel, with no movement.
 In Dutch, zee beu boot are diphthongs in the Netherlands and long vowels in Flanders, but in Shwa they're written alike.
 We never write them with the hy or hw glides, since they don't move sideways.

-All the open vowels use the Yawn to form long vowels, so that every short vowel has a corresponding long vowel.
+All the open vowels use the Yawn to form long vowels:

 We could even write a long Hum using the Nasal Suffix as an offglide.